amilsted/evoMPS/README.rst

 Introduction
 ------------

-evoMPS simulates time-evolution (real or imaginary) of one-dimensional many-particle quantum systems using matrix product states (MPS) and the time dependent variational principle (TDVP).

-It also implements the nonlinear conjugate gradient method to find infinite MPS ground states.
+evoMPS can find ground states and low-lying excited states of one-dimensional quantum systems (local Hamiltonians) directly in the thermodynamic limit of infinitely long chains.
+States are represented as (infinite) matrix product states (MPS).

+evoMPS finds ground states efficiently, even for critical systems, using the nonlinear conjugate gradient method.
+It computes dispersion relations using the MPS tangent space as ansatz states for low-lying excitations with well-defined momenta.

+evoMPS can also simulate nonuniform dynamics in a finite window of an infinite system.

+The above features set evoMPS apart from other MPS and DMRG software, which do not usually work directly in the thermodynamic limit and do not exploit the MPS tangent space as an excitations ansatz.

 evoMPS is based on algorithms published by Haegeman et al. [1] and Milsted et al. [2], among others.